Skyrora

-Skyrora Ltd is a British private space company based in Glasgow, Scotland, since 2017, while its design and manufacturing facility is in Cumbernauld.
+Skyrora Ltd is a Scottish space launch company founded in 2017, based in Glasgow, Scotland.
+The company has a design and manufacturing facility in nearby Cumbernauld.

-Skyrora focuses on designing and manufacturing launch vehicles for small satellites and portable launch systems (mobile launch complex).
-The company utilizes technologies like the fuel 'Ecosene' and the Skyrora Space Tug.
+Skyrora focuses on designing and manufacturing launch vehicles for small satellites, as well as portable space launch systems.
+It is best known for developing technologies such as lower-emissions fuel 'Ecosene' and its Skyrora Space Tug, alongside operating the first licensed UK spaceport.